michaeljs1990/lucy/README.md

 ![lucy-logo](http://i.imgur.com/IJivEL8.png)

 Lucy sets out to be a simplistic router written in Go that provides you everything you need in a base router.
-Form more information on this package see the [GoDoc](http://godoc.org/github.com/michaeljs1990/lucy) listed here.
+For more information on this package see the [GoDoc](http://godoc.org/github.com/michaeljs1990/lucy) listed here.

 ### Example Use